Kyōko Nagatsuka

-Kyōko Nagatsuka (長塚京子, born February 22, 1974) is a retired Japanese tennis player.
+Kyōko Nagatsuka (長塚京子, born February 22, 1974) is a Japanese former professional tennis player.
 She achieved a career-high ranking of world No. 28 on 14 August 1995.
 In doubles, she reached as high as No. 31 in June 1995.

 She won the 12-and-under championships of Japan in 1986, and the under-16 in 1989.

-Nagatsuka reached three singles finals on the WTA Tour, but failed to win the title in any of them.
+Nagatsuka reached three singles finals on the WTA Tour but failed to win the title in any of them.
 She did, however, win two doubles titles as well as achieving a further three runner-ups in doubles competition.
 She reached the fourth round of a Grand Slam tournament twice in singles: at the 1995 Australian Open, where she beat a young Martina Hingis and Amy Frazier, and that same year at the French Open.

 Playing for the Japan Fed Cup team, she has a win–loss record of 2–4.

 Since her retirement, she has briefly worked as a coach with Akiko Morigami.